joyheron/spring-boot-pattern-library/src/main/resources/templates/components/bootstrap/pagination/README.md

-Here is some documenation for one component
+Here is some documenation for the pagination component.

+I can use _markdown_ in this **file**, but I should still pay attention to the heading levels that I use so that the resulting HTML is correct.